Calypso Chili is a mild, rich chili, packed with fresh fresh vegetables and savory-sweet Caribbean flavors. (Award-winning vegan chili recipe)

 - 1 bunch cilantro chopped

 - Sort and rinse beans and place in a large soup pot with broth.
 Cover and bring to a boil.
 Reduce heat to low and simmer until beans are softened.
 (About 45-60 minutes.)
-Set aside.
+Drain beans and set aside.

 - Heat oil in a large frying pan.
 Add onions, peppers, carrots, and saute until onions begin to brown.
 Stir in garlic, jalapeno, and mushrooms and saute for 3 more minutes.